 The Right Accommodations

 There are several hotels in Santa Cruz that are conveniently located to conferences, events, entertainment, and restaurants.
 One favorite pick with business travelers is the Hyatt Place Santa Cruz.
-It offers a free shuttle service, spacious rooms, concierge service, free Wi-Fi, and meeting spaces for business professionals.
+It offers a spacious rooms, concierge service, free Wi-Fi, and meeting spaces for business professionals.

 The Best Western Plus All Suites Inn is another good choice.
 It offers many suites, which are convenient if you’re traveling in a group.
 Some amenities include free Wi-Fi and a complimentary breakfast.